 What happens if they are sick?

-One of the most common questions you should ask your wedding photographer is what happens if they are sick on the wedding day.
+During the planning process, one of the most common questions you should ask your wedding photographer is what happens if they are sick on the wedding day.
 This is an important questions which should always be asked.
 The last thing you want is when your about to walk down the aisle and you realise your wedding photographer has not turned up.

 Personally, unless I am on my death bed or a natural disaster occurs, I will be at your wedding.
 If worst comes to worse, I will do my best to find a suitable replacement.
 I have several backup photographers that I have known for several years that are able to take my place if need be.
 I am also apart of several wedding photography groups where I can source another photographer.